DragonSenses/complete-ecommerce-store/journey.md

 If the user were to say put any random input inside the `[storeId]` URL, then we want to protect from that kind of behavior.
 So in this case the user will not find a `store` from the params since it won't exist, and therefore we redirect them back to the dashboard.

 Step 4 protects the user from unwanted behavior when manually changing the URL, most notably the `storeId`.

+In short, it is a user experience protection and also TypeScript protection as `store` can potentially be `undefined`.
+We are going to pass in `store` as data to a child component later.

 #### Styling the Settings Page